Data quality dimensions for fair AI: Temporal-based Fairness in AI

-What types of bias can be identified under this theoretical understanding of fairness?
 In the context of an incomplete label set, a detected label bias can originate from an exclusion bias in data, which can also result from a time interval bias.
 In the case of label-changing datapoints a chronological bias occurs.
 Then, misclassification bias can be reduced to the two previous types.
 In the context of use, emergent bias can arise as a result of changes in societies and cultures.
 It might appear in data as chronological, historical or behavioral bias.
 Here, a different value bias occurs for example when the users are different from the assumed ones during the system's development.
 This is the case of ontology switching, to which a label set must adapt.
-Those types of bias could all be mitigated by implementing the proposed framework.
+These types of bias can be mitigated by implementing the proposed framework.
+The tool BRIO \cite{DBLP:conf/beware/CoragliaDGGPPQ23,coraglia2024evaluating} works as a post-hoc model evaluation, taking in input the test dataset of the model under investigation and its output.
+The tool allows to investigate behavioural differences of the model both with respect to an internal analysis on the classes of interest, and externally with respect to chosen reference metrics.
+Morever, it allows to measure bias amplification comparing the bias present in the dataset and how that manifests itself in the output.
+While the present work does not aim at offering a full implementation of our theoretical analysis for the BRIO tool, some remarks are appropriate.
+The time-based analysis of completeness and reliability offered in Definitions \ref{def:compl} and \ref{def:rel}, in turn grounding a notion of fairness in Definition \ref{def:fair} are easily implementable in BRIO: both completeness and reliability require the definition of a timeframe to check respectively that any given datapoint of interest is matched against a desirable label and that the overall change rate of error for one or more classes of interest does not surpass a certain threshold.
+Both features rely on the user for the identification of the desirable label for any datapoint and for the admissible distance.